INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   Output: sol, a subset of [0,1]^L that reports all pairwise stable subnetworks; indicator, the number of nonrobust links in this subnetwork.

+- `check_PS.m`: to check whether the subnetwork is pairwise stable, applied in the exhaustive search.

+ Input: a network net in [0,1]^L; e, d, N parameters of the problem;
+ lin, output of "link.m".

+ Output: z in {0,1}, net is pairwise stable if z=1 and 0 otherwise.

 # Applications
 We compare DAE with our algorithm LogTP in Section 5.4 of our paper on a public good provision model of Bramoulle & Kranton (2007).